 Healthcare providers and other "reasonably ascertainable creditors" who weren't properly served with direct notice may argue their claims aren't barred by the three-month publication deadline.

 Florida case law requires personal representatives to exercise reasonable diligence in identifying and serving these creditors.
 This means personal representatives must actively search for creditors rather than simply publishing notice and hoping for the best.
-Failure to properly identify and serve them could leave the estate vulnerable to claims up until the two-year absolute deadline.
+Failure to correctly identify and serve them could leave the estate vulnerable to claims up until the two-year absolute deadline.
 However, even failure to serve doesn't extend claims beyond the absolute two-year bar.

 Secured Claims